antononcube/PythonForPrediction-blog/MarkdownDocuments/Breakdown-of-Python-people-and-projects.md

 - People who program (and think) in Python
 - Projects with heavy use of Python

-The attempt is mostly provocative but maybe insightful too.
+The attempt is mostly provocative, but maybe also insightful.

 ------